Architecture of Algeria: Royal Numidian architecture

 Under the ancient Berber kingdoms of Numidia and Mauretania, Algeria saw increased urban development.
 "Numidian Royal Architecture" is the term coined for the monuments constructed by the Numidian kings, which comprise tombs, tumuli and sanctuaries.
 Urbanization is especially associated with the reigns of kings Masinissa (202 BC–148 BC) and Juba II (30 BC – 25 AD).
 Evidence of urban planning during the kingdom of Mauretania has been found in neighboring Morocco and Tunisia.
 Juba II and his wife, Cleopatra Selene, were clients of Rome and promoters of late Hellenistic culture.
 They used Iol (modern Cherchell) as their royal capital, renaming it Caesarea and developing it into a city with a regular grid plan and the kind of architecture associated with the Roman Augustan period.
 Some structures in Caesarea have been dated or tentatively dated to Juba's time, including the theater, the amphitheater, and the harbor.

 A number of large scale funerary monuments and tombs built during the era are the most well documented examples of Berber kingdom architecture.
 The monuments combine a number of different architectural styles introduced by the Carthaginians, frequently referencing Hellenistic and Punic motifs.
-The oldest of these is Medracen in present-day Algeria, believed to date from the time of Masinissa.
+The oldest of these is Medracen in present-day Algeria.
 Possibly influenced by Greek architecture further east, or built with the help of Greek craftsmen, the tomb consists of a large tumulus constructed in well-cut ashlar masonry and featuring sixty Doric columns and an Egyptian-style cornice.
+The mausoleum has been dated to fourth century BC or to the time of Masinissa at the end of the third century BC and the first half of the second century BC.
 Another famous example is the Royal Mausoleum of Mauretania in western Algeria, which may date from the time of Juba II.
 This structure consists of a stone tumulus, decorative columns, and spiral pathways that lead to a single interior chamber.
 A number of "tower tombs" from the Numidian period can also be found in sites from Algeria to Libya.
 Despite their wide geographic range, they often share a similar style: usually a three-story structure topped by a convex pyramid.
 They may have initially been inspired by Greek monuments but they constitute an original type of structure associated with Numidian culture.
 Examples of these have been found at Siga and Soumaa d'el Khroub, as well as at Dougga (in present-day Tunisia) and Sabratha (in Libya).